 Step 2.
 Describe in detail with reception what you wish to be seen for, staff will then determine if Tele-Medicine is appropriate for your case and if any thing will need to be prepared for your visit.

 Step 3.
 Once you are provided with an appointment, ensure the staff have your current phone number.
 Staff will then alert you what modality of tele-medicine the doctor will be using for your appointment.
-Currently there are three types we are using: Regular phone call, Doxy.me teleconferencing program, and VirtualCare teleconferencing program.
+Currently there are two types we are using: Regular phone call, and Doxy.me teleconferencing program.
+The VirtualCare teleconferencing program has now been phased out.

 Step 4.
 At your estimated appointment time, regardless of the type of tele-medicine you are using, please do not screen calls if you do not recognize the caller or if the caller is listed as private as this may be the doctor calling you for your appointment.